Why did I fail? A Causal-based Method to Find Explanations for Robot Failures: Our approach to explaining failures

 \subsubsection{Parameter Learning}

 The purpose of this step is to fit functions that reflect the \textit{local probability distributions}, of the factorization in formula (\ref{eq:bn}).
-We utilize the maximum likelihood estimator for conditional probabilities (\textit{mle}) to generate a conditional probability table.
+We utilize the maximum likelihood estimator for conditional probabilities (\textit{mle}) to generate a conditional probability table based on the previously obtained network structure.